InstaCalcs

 Total:$569.81

-How to Use
+How to use

 Enter your annual salary and select your pay frequency (weekly, biweekly, semi-monthly, or monthly).
 Enter your estimated federal and state income tax rates, or use your actual effective tax rate from previous paychecks.
 Social Security and Medicare rates are pre-filled with standard FICA percentages.
 Add any pre-tax deductions like 401(k) contributions, HSA, or FSA amounts.
-The calculator instantly shows your take-home pay per period and annual totals, with a detailed breakdown of all deductions.
+The calculator shows your take-home pay per period and annual totals, with a detailed breakdown of all deductions.

 Formula